Azure/azure-linux-extensions/DSC/README.md

 * [DSC for Linux releases] (https://github.com/Microsoft/PowerShell-DSC-for-Linux/releases)

 DSCForLinux Extension can:
-* Register the Linux VM to Azure Automation account in order to pull configurations from Azure Automation service (Register Action)
+* Register the Linux VM to Azure Automation account in order to pull configurations from Azure Automation service (Register ExtensionAction)
-* Push MOF configurations to the Linux VM (Push Action)
+* Push MOF configurations to the Linux VM (Push ExtensionAction)
-* Applies Meta MOF configuration to the Linux VM to configure Pull Server in order to pull Node Configuration (Pull Action)
+* Applies Meta MOF configuration to the Linux VM to configure Pull Server in order to pull Node Configuration (Pull ExtensionAction)
-* Install custom DSC modules to the Linux VM (Install Action)
+* Install custom DSC modules to the Linux VM (Install ExtensionAction)
-* Remove custom DSC modules to the Linux VM (Remove Action)
+* Remove custom DSC modules to the Linux VM (Remove ExtensionAction)

 # User Guide